Modelling Gossip Interactions in Open Multi-Agent Systems: System Description and preliminaries

-\emph{(a) Gossip:} Two agents $i,j\in \NN(t^-)$ are uniformly randomly and independently selected among the $n(t^-)$ agents present in the system (with in particular the possibility of selecting twice the same agent), and they update their values $x_i,x_j$ by performing a pairwise average:
+The evolution of the system is characterized by four types of instantaneous modifications of both $n(t)$ and $x(t)$: \textit{gossip interactions}, \emph{arrivals}, \emph{departures} and \emph{replacements}.
+Those modifications, whose effects are described below, are triggered by independent Poisson clocks with size-dependent rates $\lambda_{\Gn}$, $\lambda_{\An}$, $\lambda_{\Dn}$ and $\lambda_{\Rn}$ respectively.
+In the sequel, we use $y$ and $y^+$ to denote the value of the time-varying quantity $y$ before and after its modification at the activation of a clock.

+\begin{enumerate}[(a)] \item A \emph{gossip interaction} among $n$ agents, denoted $\Gn$, consists in selecting uniformly randomly and independently $i,j\in\NN(t)$ (with possibly $i=j$) to update their values $x_i$ and $x_j$ by performing a pairwise average $x_i^+ = x_j^+ = \frac{x_i+x_j}{2}$.
+Hence there holds $n^+=n$.